launchdarkly/android-client-sdk/CONTRIBUTING.md

 1. Drag the android-client folder to the Android Studio icon in the dock.
 1. Enter your mobile key in MainActivity.java
 1. To run, there should be a green triangle button.
 Hit it.

+## Known Issues
+- Docker and the Android Emulator can't run at the same time :(